trezor/trezor-firmware/docs/bootloader.md

 leave the device unusable (only the boardloader could run and it would not pass execution to a later stage that fails signature validation).

+Developer note:

+A microSD card can be prepared with the following.
+Note that the bootloader is allocated 128 KiB.

+WARNING: Ensure that you want to overwrite and destroy the contents of `/dev/mmcblk0` before running these commands.
+Likewise, `/dev/mmcblk0` may be replaced by your own specific destination.

+ 1. `sudo dd if=/dev/zero of=/dev/mmcblk0 bs=512 count=256 conv=fsync`

+ 1. `sudo dd if=build/bootloader/bootloader.bin of=/dev/mmcblk0 bs=512 conv=fsync`

 ## Second Stage - Bootloader

 Second stage checks the integrity and signatures of the firmware and runs